philsf-biostat/SAR-2022-032-JF/README.md

-# Prevalence of knee implant loosening in patients with prior surgery in a German hospital
+# Prevalence of knee implant loosening in patients with prior surgery in a German hospital: case-control study

 Calculate the prevalence of knee prosthesis loosening in patients with prior history of knee surgery in Helios Klinikum Berlin-Buch, Germany.